jbcurtin/jbcurtin.io/content/smallsat-design-one.en.md

 In order for CubeSat 3U to take images of Earth while passing over Japan, we'll need to stablize the optical camera in a single direction for long periods of time.
 In order to do this, we'll also need to know which direction Earth is, which section of the Earth we're pointing at.
 Tagging the data appriatly while we're doing this.
 It'll require design of a custom tagging database along with figuring out when images are taken and at which time.
 We'll then corrate the images with the GN&C subsystem to determine which section of the sky was imaged at that percise moment in time.

-Comand Subsystem provides the interface to alter the dynamics of the space vehicle.
+Comand Subsystem provides the interface to alter the dynamics of the space craft.
 Capable of changing the orbit and orienting the satellite towards a specific Earth coordinate.
 It is up to AADCS to carry out those alterations to the flight path of CubeSate 3U.

 The controls for AADCS are divided into algorithms which produce outputs for select actuator input.